swilliams11/nginx-release/README.md

 ## Notes
 The original documentation for this is in [README2.md](README2.md).
-See this file if you want to know who `nginx.conf` is configured.
+See this file if you want to know how `nginx.conf` is configured.

 #### 1. nginx Job Properties